pauljmello/ChatBot/README.md

 This bot can provide the user with the following information when prompted:

-1. Collect and store a users goal and most recent ticker symbol.
+1. Collect and store a user's goal and most recent ticker symbol.

-2. Todays High, Low, Open, Close, and trading volume individually or aggregated given a user provided stock and goal.
+2. Today's High, Low, Open, Close, and trading volume individually or aggregated given a user provided stock and goal.

 3. Check to see if the user provided ticker symbol is valid on the NYSE.